nipunasudha/CubensisConnect/README.md

 A description of supported transaction types is below.

-In the example, we are signing a transaction for transferring WAVES to the alias `test`in Waves' network.
+In the example, we are signing a transaction for transferring DCC to the alias `test`in Waves' network.

 REPLY